The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 I Tried to Register and My Bracket is Closed

-NO Registrations will be accepted after March 10th.
+NO Registrations will be accepted after the posted final date on each event.

 Do I Need to Bring My Own Gloves?

 No!
-Revgear is the exclusive sponsor of this Championship Tournament and supplies the gloves, shin guards and elbow pads for all competitors.
-Fighters are responsible for mouth guard and groin protection.
-Mandatory for males, optional for females.
+Combat Corner is the equipment gear sponsor of the Tournament of Champions and supplies the gloves, shin guards and elbow pads for all competitors.
+Fighters are responsible for mouth guard, head gear and groin protection.
+Groin protection is mandatory for males, optional for females.

 Can I Fight in More than One Bracket?

-No. A full bracket will already fight 3 times in the one day.
+No. A fighter in a full bracket at the TOC, will already fight 3 times during the tournament.
 When fighters compete in more than one bracket, that increases their risk of injury that may keep them from advancing, even thought they may have won their elimination bouts.
 This could leave a fighter without an opponent.

 When Will I Fight?